 Our Phlebotomy program is a 16-week course that gives you the necessary training to become a certified CPT1 phlebotomist in California.

 For students who plan on becoming a medical assistant, our Medical Assistant with Phlebotomy Certification program is a 54-week certification training program that will prepare students for medical assistant certification and phlebotomy certification.
-This will help you launch a career in healthcare.
+This comprehensive training addresses all the essential phlebotomist requirements in California and will help you launch a career in healthcare.

 If you would like more information about either program, fill out the contact form on our site, or call (916) 339-1500 to speak with our Admissions team.